Skip to footer content

 Nswag C# (How It Works For Developers)

 APIs are essential in today's software development environment because they facilitate communication between various software systems and components.
-For developers to use APIs efficiently, there must be thorough and understandable documents.
+For developers to use APIs efficiently, there must be thorough and understandable documentation.
 Two effective tools that can help the C# API documentation workflow are NSwag C# and IronPDF.
 This post will discuss how to use NSwag to generate API specifications with .NET Core and produce high-quality PDF documents from these specifications using IronPDF.

-1. Create a restful web API using Swagger UI.
+1. Create a RESTful web API using Swagger UI.

 2. Create a C# console application.